-Dave Posmontier has been playing keyboard since the age of seven and has played professionally for the past 50 years.
+Dave Posmontier has been playing keyboard since the age of seven and has played professionally since the age of 12.
 He majored in mathematics at Temple University in the late 60's but played with the Temple Jazz Band and knew he would be a full-time musician after graduation.

 In the 70's, Dave played in an organ trio with Mickey Roker and Bootsie Barnes and played extensively in the Philly area.
 He also joined a trio with Tony Williams and Al Jackson, also notable Philly musicians.
 Later, Dave worked with guitarist, Steve Giordano, playing contemporary, original music using piano, organ, synthesizers and voices.